khoek/khoek.github.io/index.md

 This my (Keeley Hoek's) webpage, housing various things which I have produced while at university.
+You can find my software projects [here](https://github.com/khoek/).

 # Honours thesis